 - celery salt

-STEP ONE: Combine all the ingredients until thoroughly mixed.
+First: Combine all the ingredients until thoroughly mixed.

-STEP TWO: Store in an airtight container until ready to use.
+Second: Store in an airtight container until ready to use.
 This shaker works great!

-STEP THREE: Sprinkle on hot French Fries to add some spice and extra flavor!
+Third: Sprinkle on hot French Fries to add some spice and extra flavor!

-How to season fries
+How to Season Fries

 Depending on the type of fries and how you are preparing them determines how you season them.